 (a) Commencing on the Wednesday immediately prior to the Commencement Date, and on each subsequent Wednesday during the Delivery Term, Buyer shall provide to Seller, by 10:00 a.m.
 CPT a weekly schedule (the “Weekly Energy Schedule”) setting forth the amount of Contract Energy the Buyer shall take during the following Monday through Sunday.

-The minimum amount of Contract Energy that Buyer must schedule for any hourly period covered by any Weekly Energy Schedule shall be [70] MW.
+The minimum amount of Contract Energy that Buyer must schedule for any hourly period covered by any Weekly Energy Schedule shall be 70 MW.
 To the extent scheduled by Buyer, the remaining Contract Energy, up to the Contract Capacity, shall be scheduled for any day in the Weekly Energy Schedule; and each hour of any such day shall have the same amount of Contract Energy.
 In addition, this Agreement is intended to supply Buyer’s baseload requirements; therefore, Buyer agrees that, during the Delivery Term, the first amount of energy required by Buyer, up to the Contract Capacity, shall be scheduled from Seller pursuant to the terms of this Agreement.
 In the event that Buyer fails to provide any Weekly Energy Schedule that complies with the terms of this Section 3.2(a), Buyer shall be obligated to pay to Seller the amounts described in Section 4.5.

 Buyer shall be obligated to pay for the quantity of Contract Energy scheduled in each Weekly Energy Schedule in accordance with this Agreement.
 Seller shall not be obligated to provide any Contract Energy to Buyer in an amount other than that set forth in the applicable Weekly Energy Schedule.
 If Buyer’s actual electric energy power consumption will be greater than the amount set forth in any Weekly Energy Schedule, Buyer may request additional electric energy from Seller and Seller may (but shall not be obligated to) offer such additional electric energy to Buyer; provided, however, that the terms and conditions relating thereto must be mutually agreed to by the Parties and must comply with applicable laws and agreements.
 If Buyer’s actual electric energy power consumption will be less than the amount set forth in any Weekly Energy Schedule, Buyer may (at Buyer’s option) either (i) sell the excess electric energy to the CFE pursuant to any arrangements made between Buyer and the CFE in such regard or (ii) request Seller to resell the excess electric energy in the United States and credit the resale proceeds against Buyer’s obligations under Section 4.5 of this Agreement; provided, however, that although Seller may consider such request as a service to Buyer, Seller shall not be under any obligation to resell such excess electric energy; and provided further that any such request must be received by Seller with reasonably sufficient time to cancel delivery of such excess electric energy and execute such resale subject to terms and conditions mutually agreeable to the Parties.